namke-dev/namke-dev.github.io/_posts/2023-08-13-EDA-videos-game.md

 # Well... actually, what are we doing now?

 Last month I found a dataset on kaggle, this dataset provides a wealth of information about each game, including its title, release date, genre, platform(s), summary, among other data.
-That is enought for entry level like me to do some analyze. you can find it here => [video game dataset]("https://www.kaggle.com/datasets/matheusfonsecachaves/popular-video-games")
+That is enought for entry level like me to do some analyze. you can find it here =>
+<a href="https://www.kaggle.com/datasets/matheusfonsecachaves/popular-video-games">video game dataset</a>

 Something about this dataset
 - Over 60.000 row that cotain data about game that release since 1980 up to now